Texas governor signs Republican-backed voting curbs decried by Biden - NewsBreak

 Texas governor signs Republican-backed voting curbs decried by Biden

-Sept 7 (Reuters) - Governor Greg Abbott on Tuesday made Texas the latest U.S. state to impose Republican-backed voting restrictions, signing a law that was swiftly challenged in court and criticized by President Joe Biden as part of an "all-out assault" on American democracy.
+(Reuters) - Texas on Tuesday became the latest Republican-led state to impose voting restrictions as Governor Greg Abbott signed a law - quickly challenged in court - that he called a safeguard against cheating but President Joe Biden labeled as part of an “all-out assault” on U.S. democracy.

-Abbott, a Republican, said during a signing ceremony in the East Texas city of Tyler that the law is intended to combat voter fraud.
-Critics have said it will make it harder for Black and Hispanic voters - important voting blocs for Democrats - to cast ballots.
+During a signing ceremony in the East Texas city of Tyler, Abbott said the law is intended to combat voter fraud.
+Critics contend it is aimed at making it harder for minorities, who tend to back Democratic candidates, to cast ballots.

-During the months-long fight over the legislation, Democratic lawmakers fled the state in a failed bid to stop it.
-Now, the fight has moved into federal and state courts in Texas, as civil rights organizations challenged the law in three separate lawsuits filed on Tuesday.
+Democratic legislators earlier fled Texas in a failed bid to stop the legislation.
+Civil rights organizations challenged the law in three separate lawsuits filed on Tuesday in federal and state court in Texas.

 At least 18 states have enacted 30 laws restricting voting access this year, according to the Brennan Center for Justice at the New York University School of Law, following Republican former President Donald Trump’s false claims that the 2020 election was stolen from him through widespread voting fraud.